Zeerg/Dockerized-Resume-Builder/README.md

 ### Build image

-Run `make build` to build the container
+Run `make build` to build the Docker container.

 ### Resume

-Edit `resume/resume_scrubbed.yaml`.
-I use this to not post some sensitive info publicly.
-You can change `scripts/scrub.sh` to change the scrubbing behavior.
+Copy `resume/resume_scrubbed.yaml` to  `resume/resume.yaml`.
+You can change `scripts/scrub.sh` to change the scrubbing behavior - I use it to remove my phone number at the moment.
+Changes to `resume/resume.yaml` will get copied to `resume/resume_scrubbed.yaml` and then rendered.

-Run `make` to build and copy the output to the `docs` folder.
-This gets uploaded to GitHub where GitHub Pages will serve the content.
+Run `make` to render and copy the output to the `docs` folder.
+This folder is uploaded to GitHub where GitHub Pages will optionally serve the content (select the option to serve from `/docs`).
 If you are hosting this in GH Pages, edit `docs/CNAME` with your domain.

 ## Commands

 Build docker image:
 `make build`

+Render, copy, publish the resume:
+`make`

 Generate html:
 `make html`